ernohanninen/SIMPLIcity/README.md

 nextflow run main.nf -c run/run_simplicity.config
 ```

+If pipeline is used with settings in the Nextflow config file, the results are stored in ~/SIMPLIcity/SIMPLIcity/output folder

 #### Nextflow configuration file
 Parameters to SIMPLIcity are specified in nextflow configuartion file.
 Some of the SIMPLI features are not tested in SIMPLIcity, therefore those features are not described in detail.
 More information of those processes, see the [documentation to run SIMPLI](https://github.com/ciccalab/SIMPLI/wiki/Run#simpli-parameters)